Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 In short, that’s the reason great air conditioners that are portable exist.

 Even the best portable AC units may not exactly be as “portable” as their name implies (some units can top 100lbs plus), however, the heaviest units will still come with caster wheels on the bottom and a convenient hose setup that allows you to roll it around the house and use it on just about any window configuration imaginable.
+Luckily there are some models that have both wheels and are lightweight like the one from our Luma Comfort EC110S review.

 One of the biggest benefits window-mounted units have compared to portable options is cost.
 But central air conditioners are the most expensive.
 BTU-for-BTU you can expect to save anywhere between $50-$100 going with window air conditioners, but for all the convenience they provide, portable air conditioners are still worth a second look despite their higher price.
 Portable ACs are also generally better at energy efficiency.
 Another way to get a portable unit without exceeding a smaller budget is to make your own portable DIY air conditioner.